jacopotagliabue/recs-at-resonable-scale/README.md

 * dataOps with Snowflake and dbt;
 * training Merlin models on GPUs, in parallel, leveraging Metaflow;
 * advanced testing with Reclist (_FORTHCOMING_);
-* serving cached prediction through FaaS and SaaS (AWS Lambda, DynamoDb, the serverless framework).
+* serving cached prediction through FaaS and SaaS (AWS Lambda, DynamoDb, the serverless framework);
+* streamlit app for error analysis (_FORTHCOMING_).

 At a quick glance, this is what we are building: